radixdlt/node-runner/node-runner-cli/Readme.md

 #### To bring up the node in systemD mode
 Below command is using 1.0-beta.32 release.

-For radix core distribution, _option -b or --nodebinaryUrl_, pick up the latest radixdlt-dist zip file from latest release from this [location](https://github.com/radixdlt/radixdlt/releases/).
+For radix core distribution url, _option -b or --nodebinaryUrl_, pick up the url of latest radixdlt-dist zip file from latest release from this [location](https://github.com/radixdlt/radixdlt/releases/).

-For nginx config distribution, _option -c or --nginxconfigUrl_, pick up the latest archive node or full node zip files from this [location](https://github.com/radixdlt/radixdlt-nginx/releases/)
+For nginx config distribution url, _option -c or --nginxconfigUrl_, pick up the url of latest archive node or full node zip files from this [location](https://github.com/radixdlt/radixdlt-nginx/releases/)

 Option _-t or --trustednode_ requires a node from radix network.
 You can get an ip from  list  in this [location](https://docs.radixdlt.com/documentation-component/betanet/radix-nodes/running-a-full-node.html#_setting_up_your_environment)

-Option _-n or -nodetype_  is one of two nodes - archive or fullnode
+Option _-n or -nodetype_  is one of two nodes - archive or fullnode and should match to nginx config distribution url

 Option _-i or --hostip_ is the static IP of your node